Lucy Heavens is the Executive Director of the Swansea Wellbeing Centre.

 A passionate advocate for people fulfilling their true potential, she combines her

-life experience as a teacher, life coach, yogi and business executive to create a
+expertise as a teacher, life-coach, yogi and business executive to create a

 Jan is an experienced Integrative Counsellor of 25 years.
 She believes in the power of words, spoken or written, to enlighten and transform our lives.
 She has worked extensively with children and young people, as well as adults, taking referrals from local authorities, Cafcass, Women’s Aid projects and private individuals and families.
 Our dialogue with ourselves and others affect our inner and outer world.
 Our stories can make us and our stories can break us.
 Our Stories are our Gold because they allow us to resonate with the light and dark in our lives.
 Jan’s training in Trauma has given her an insight into how trauma affects our lives on all levels, physically, mentally and spiritually.

 Highly Experienced Chiropractor in established clinics for over 20 years.
 Specialist in severe back pain, whiplash, disc injuries, combining bespoke rehabilitation exercise programs with specialised Chiropractic techniques; having run & managed a team with the largest rehab gym for 13 years in South Wales.